realvitya/fortimanager-template-sync/README.md

 makes it hard to manage changes.
 Using GIT has many advances like tracking history, easy rollback to a version in time.
 Additionally one could use GitHub to even manage developing these templates in a team with tools like approval, review process, comments amongst others.
-Once the template changes are developed and approved, GIT can merge the changes to it's production branch which can trigger a run of this tool to sync up the changes to FMG.
+Once the template changes are developed and approved, GIT can merge the changes to its production branch which can trigger a run of this tool to sync up the changes to FMG.

 ## Installation

-TBD

 ## Setup